aws-amplify/docs/js/storage.md

 ## UI Components for React

-`aws-amplify-react` package provides React UI components for common usecases such as picking a file and image previews.
+`aws-amplify-react` package provides React UI components for common use cases such as picking a file and image previews.

 ### Picker